ASD-Blueprint/desktop.gov.au/blueprint/abac/intune-applications.md

 ## Microsoft Edge

 * Name: `Microsoft Edge`
-* Description: `Introducing the new Microsoft Edge .
+* Description: `Introducing the new Microsoft Edge.
 It’s time to expect more.
 More privacy.
 More control.
 More productivity.
 More value.
 Browse anywhere with one continuous experience from your phone to your computer and other signed-in devices.
 Microsoft Edge gives you the tools to protect your privacy online with features like tracking prevention, AdBlock Plus and InPrivate mode.
 Organise the web in a way that cuts through the clutter, making it easier to find, view and manage your content on-the-go.
 With world class compatibility, performance and new features, the new Microsoft Edge is the only browser you’ll ever need.`
 * Type: `iOS store app`
 * App information
   * Publisher: `Microsoft Corporation`